-Nebraska: 1st To Say It Will Share Driver's License Records With Census Bureau
+Nebraska Is 1st To Say It Will Share Driver's License Records With Census Bureau

 Still, some states, such as Maine, have said they will not share driver's license records with the bureau.

-In a written statement, Adam Eakin — a manager at Nebraska's Department of Motor Vehicles — said the department takes the privacy of its information "extremely seriously" and agreed to share data with the bureau after reviewing state and federal laws, including Nebraska's Uniform Motor Vehicle Records Disclosure Act.
+In a written statement, Adam Eakin, a manager at Nebraska's DMV, said the department takes the privacy of its information "extremely seriously" and agreed to share data with the bureau after reviewing state and federal laws, including Nebraska's Uniform Motor Vehicle Records Disclosure Act.
 The Census Bureau met a "qualifying exemption" under that state law, which restricts the release of DMV records, Eakin said.

-Nebraska only provides driver's licenses and state ID cards to people who can show they are legally residing in the U.S.
+Nebraska provides driver's licenses and state ID cards only to people who can show they are legally residing in the U.S.

-"This means the citizenship status information being provided to the U.S. Census Bureau does not constitute any additional lawful status information on non-citizens not already held by the federal government," Eakin added.
+"This means the citizenship status information being provided to the U.S. Census Bureau does not constitute any additional lawful status information on noncitizens not already held by the federal government," Eakin added.

-The agreement, first reported by The Associated Press, was signed earlier this month by the director of Nebraska's Department of Motor Vehicles, Rhonda Lahm, according to a copy the DMV provided to NPR.
-It specifies that starting this December and through the end of 2021, the state's DMV will share monthly data about license and ID card holders' citizenship status, plus names, addresses, dates of birth, sex, race, and eye color.
+The agreement, first reported by The Associated Press, was signed earlier this month by the director of the department, Rhonda Lahm, according to a copy the DMV provided to NPR.
+It specifies that starting this December and through the end of 2021, the state's DMV will share monthly data about license and ID card holders' citizenship status, plus names, addresses, dates of birth, sex, race and eye color.

 The Census Bureau has said that it has requested eye color data from state DMVs because it is commonly included in driver's license records.
 But it has not responded on the record to NPR's question about what it intends to do with this information and why it has not asked states for other common driver's license information such as hair color, height and weight.